beaglesecurity/beagle-java-sdk/README.md

 ## Basic Usage

 Once you have the dependencies resolved, you can start using the sdk by creating BeagleSecurityClient to communicate with Beagle Security platform.
+The below code gets all the project available under a user.

 ```java
 public static void main(String[] args) throws IOException {